 IRS Data Retrieval Tool

-Beginning in late February, the FAFSA will now provide filers with the option of retrieving certain relevant data elements (such as adjusted gross income) directly from the IRS tax database.
+The IRS Data Retrieval Tool is currently available for tax filers.
+The FAFSA will provide filers with the option of retrieving certain relevant data elements (such as adjusted gross income) directly from the IRS tax database.

-- anyone who filed an amended tax return;
+- The student/parent filed an amended tax return.

 How to Use Data Retrieval